fgerick/Limace.jl/paper/paper.md

 $$
 Here, $Y_l^m(\theta,\phi)$ is the (fully normalized) spherical harmonic of degree $l$ and order $m$.
 The boundary conditions (or regularity condition at $r=0$) are imposed on the scalar functions $P,S,Q,T$.
+The scalar functions can be chosen to have optimal properties, i.e. the resulting basis is orthogonal w.r.t a given inner product [@livermoregalerkin2010; chenoptimal2018; @gerickinterannual2024].
+`Limace.jl` provides several optimal bases that satisfy relevant boundary conditions.

 We need to consider all combinations of poloidal and toroidal vector combinations in the projection of the forces.
 This leads to several long coupling terms, especially for the Lorentz force and induction term.
 The integrals of these coupling terms over the spherical surfaces are computed through the Adam-Gaunt and Elsasser variables [@jamesadams1973], which are calculated from Wigner symbols (available in Julia through [WignerSymbols.jl](https://github.com/Jutho/WignerSymbols.jl), based on @johanssonfast2016).
 The remaining integration in radial direction is done using Gauss-Legendre quadratures available through [FastGaussQuadrature.jl](https://github.com/JuliaApproximation/FastGaussQuadrature.jl).
-The exact modeled equations are outlined in @gerickinterannual2024, based on the work of @iversscalar2008.
+The exact modelled equations are outlined in @gerickinterannual2024, based on the work of @iversscalar2008.

 From the projected equations, the problem reduces to a generalized eigen problem
 $$